Sexual deviant admits flashing at female jogger in popular city beauty spot

 Sexual deviant Leslie Croucher, 53, exposed himself to the shocked woman at Southsea Rock Gardens on April 4 – sparking a frantic search to locate the seedy criminal.

-Croucher, of Northgate Avenue, Fratton, was subsequently located a day after the police appeal later in the month but denied any wrongdoing with a trial date listed.
+Croucher, of Baythorn Close, Buckland, was subsequently located a day after the police appeal later in the month but denied any wrongdoing with a trial date listed.

 Read More